Table of Contents

 Safety testing

-Testing Requirements: Safety performance test equipment needs simultaneous upgrades.
+Testing requirements: Safety performance test equipment needs simultaneous upgrades.
 This includes nail penetration testers supporting high currents, higher-energy crush testers, and mechanical vibration and shock testers simulating real-world road conditions.
 Thermal runaway testing also needs to simulate the state after ultra-fast charging – are batteries more prone to thermal runaway at elevated temperatures?

-Standard Evolution: Opportunities and Responsibilities for Testing Equipment Manufacturers
+Standard evolution: Opportunities and Responsibilities for Testing Equipment Manufacturers

 The jump in charging power from 150kW to 1500kW isn't just a tenfold increase; it signifies a complete overhaul of the entire test standard system.